GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 - read each touched register once
 - mutate local images through codec functions
 - write each dirty register once
-- keep driver-level GPIO state changes in read-modify-write form, including single-bit public operations, so single-pin and multi-pin paths share the same staged-image model
+- keep semantic configuration flows in staged read-modify-write form, so single-pin and multi-pin setup paths share the same local-image model
+- use hardware action registers for public output set/reset operations when the peripheral provides them, and reserve output latch read-modify-write for operations such as toggle that must observe the existing latch state

 Initialization code is usually not a hot path, but this repository intentionally uses it to learn where optimization belongs architecturally.